lance-gg/lance/docs/guide.md

 ## The Game as a Sequence of Steps

 The basic flow of a game can be seen as a sequence of *game steps*.
-This is a basic concept which is true for game development and the concept works well for networked games as well.
+This is a basic concept which is true for game development generally, and the concept works well for networked games as well.
 During a single step, the game progresses from time *N* to time *N+1*.
-The game engine will have to determine the state of the game at time *N+1* by applying physics, taking into account new user inputs, and applying the game mechanics logic.
+The game engine will have to determine the state of the game at time *N+1* by applying physics, taking account of new user inputs, and applying the game mechanics logic.

-In the context of multi-player, networked games, the steps will be executed both on the server and the client.
+In the context of multilayer, networked games, the steps will be executed both on the server and the client.
 Each step is numbered, and depending on the synchronization strategy, clients may be executing a given step before the corresponding server information has arrived at the client (i.e. extrapolation) or after (i.e. interpolation).
 Ideally, a given step *N* represents the same point in game play on both the server and the client.

 The core game logic is implemented in the game engine, so a game step is simply a call to the game engine’s *step()* method.